 10. Alien (1979)

-This is the second film of Ridley Scott on the list.
-‘Alien’ tells us of a group of explorers, who, in their expedition, receive a distress call from an unexplored planet.
+This is the second Ridley Scott film on the list.
+‘Alien’ tells us about a group of explorers, who, in their expedition, receive a distress call from an unexplored planet.
 When they reach the planet, they start looking for survivors and realize that the call was indeed a warning and a deadly bioform has already joined them in their vessel, Nostromo.
 The success of the film sprawled a franchise of sequels, novels, books and games.
-‘Alien’ has become a cult favourite among cinema lovers since and remains one of the best space sci-fi movies ever made.
+‘Alien’ has become a cult favourite among cinema lovers and is often rated as one of the best space sci-fi movies ever made.

 Read More: Best Suicide Movies of All Time